bryansum/projects-at/README.md

 Currently the following gem dependencies are located in the .gems file.
 You can install them from scratch by using the command:

     cat .gems | xargs sudo gem install

+Alternatively, you can install them to the root/.gem directory by calling the command

+    script/unpack

 ## License
 MIT-licensed